JD-Fuller/gameplan/readme.md

 ### Bonus Ideas:
-- Web API integration where events have weather based on location and date, injected into their view.
+- Web API integration where team events have weather injected into the view, based on location and date.